Aalborg: Media

-Aalborg practices twinning on the municipal level.
-For the twin towns, see twin towns of Aalborg Municipality.

 Notable people

 Among those who contributed to Aalborg's prosperity in the 19th century were Poul Pagh (1796–1870) who significantly developed trade and shipping, and Christen Winther Obel (1800–1860) who increased production at the C.W.
 Obel tobacco factory until it became the city's main employer.
 Another important figure of the times was Marie Rée (1835–1900) who ran the local newspaper Aalborg Stiftstidende until 1900, often promoting women's rights.

 More recently, the actor and script-writer Preben Kaas (1930–1981), who was born in Aalborg, starred in over 50 Danish films.
 Among the city's many sporting figures, Peter Gade (born 1976) stands out as one of the world's most successful badminton players.

 On the cultural side, Jørn Utzon (1918–2008), designer of the Sydney Opera House, grew up in Aalborg; the iconic Utzon Center which he inspired now serves as a museum for his architectural designs and offers courses of study based on his approach.